Why the Work Reads Differently to Pilots

 Expertise doesn’t unlock hidden content—it shifts where the viewer enters.

-Pilots often begin with structure.
-Non-aviators often begin with form.
-Both paths lead to the same place: a composition governed by internal consistency.
+Pilots often begin with structure, while non-aviators begin with form.
+However, both paths lead to the same place: a composition governed by internal consistency.

 Why the Systems Remain Unnamed

 Naming specific references would collapse discovery into instruction.
-Once a system is labeled, the experience narrows.
-The viewer stops observing and starts confirming.
+Once a system is labeled, the experience narrows, and the viewer shifts from observing to confirming.

 By leaving the structure intact but unnamed, the work preserves openness.
-Recognition becomes personal rather than prescribed.
-Discovery belongs to the viewer, not the artist.
+In this way, recognition becomes personal rather than prescribed, and discovery belongs to the viewer rather than the artist.

 Shared Space, Distinct Experiences

 What matters most is that the work holds under multiple readings.
 It does not change for different audiences.
-It remains stable whether its systems are recognized, felt intuitively, or simply experienced visually.
+Instead, it remains stable whether its systems are recognized, felt intuitively, or simply experienced visually.

-The difference is not in the work itself, but in how viewers relate to it.
+The difference lies not in the work itself, but in how viewers relate to it.

 In Closing